Skip to content

 2. swap that note for only the few blocks you actually need.

-Save a named context for reuse
+Save named contexts for reuse

-If you assemble the same bundle often (a project, a client, a topic, a writing pipeline):
+If you assemble the same bundle often:

 Once you have saved contexts, use the command: